 Easy-to-use, ready-made resources that will help your students understand First Nations stories, experiences and perspectives.
 They include teacher guides, student handouts, activities and more.

-Both a Welcome to Country and an Acknowledgement of Country recognise the continuing connection Aboriginal and Torres Strait Islander people have to their land.
+Welcome to Country and an Acknowledgement of Country recognise the continuing connection Aboriginal and Torres Strait Islander people have to their land.
 You can learn more about connection to Country here.

-"Welcome to Country and Acknowledgment of Country are very important ways of giving Aboriginal people back their place in society … It's paying respect, in a formal sense, and following traditional custom in a symbolic way.”1
+"(Welcome to Country and Acknowledgement of Country) is a very important way of giving Aboriginal people back their place in society … It's paying respect, in a formal sense, and following traditional custom in a symbolic way.”

 What’s a Welcome to Country?

-How to arrange a Welcome to CountryTo arrange a Welcome to Country you’ll need to get in touch with the Traditional Custodians of the land you are on (or will be on for the event).
-Remember, there are many different Indigenous nations across Australia.
-You may be able to find out who the Traditional Custodians in your area are by visiting your local council website.
+To arrange a Welcome to Country you’ll need to get in touch with Traditional Custodians of the land you’re on (or will be on for the event).
+Remember, there are many different Aboriginal and Torres Strait Islander nations across Australia.
+You may be able to find out who Traditional Custodians in your area are by visiting your local council website.

 What’s an Acknowledgement of Country?

 Acknowledgements of Country can take place at the beginning of events.
-They can also be printed in publications and websites and on signs, for example near the entrance of your site.
+They can also be printed in publications and websites, and on signs; for example, near the entrance of your site.

-Personalising and localising an acknowledgment will help to make it as meaningful as possible.
-When preparing your acknowledgment, take time to find out a bit about the local Indigenous people, land and history.
+Personalising and localising an acknowledgement helps to make it as meaningful as possible.
+When preparing your acknowledgement, take time to find out a bit about the local First Nations people, land and history.
 Be aware that not all land borders are agreed upon by everyone, and there could be tensions between neighbouring groups regarding land boundaries as a result of colonisation.
 If this is the case in your area, we recommend you make a general statement such as: